TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 members.
 Those that make the network or the movement a central component.

 ### Elon's Twitter is an attempt at staking

+### Crypto is a Sandbox for real-world mechanism design

 ### Crypto Is Now A Threat To Bigtech and TradFi